Skip to content

 Average Grant Amount:

-$500 to $1,000 depending on state program and need
+$500 to $1,000, depending on the state program and need

 Instructions For Applying:

-Apply online via your states energy assistance website or get in touch with your local LIHEAP office.
+Apply online via your state’s energy assistance website or get in touch with your local LIHEAP office.

 Send in utility bills and proof of income.